Healthy Homes Assessment Lyall Bay

 What We Do

-As building inspectors we deal with all the issues of specialist house Inspections.
-We are there to ensure you make the best decision when purchasing your next property.
+As building inspectors, we handle all components involved in expert home inspections.
+We are here to make sure you make the best decision when purchasing your next property.

-We specialise in a range of solutions to ensure that you are completely updated on the condition of any property you could be contemplating buying or selling along with other services.
+We specialise in a range of solutions to ensure you are completely informed of the condition of any property that you might be looking to purchase or sell in addition to other solutions.

-Our systematic method of conducting your house inspection and the latest software technology that incorporates digital images into the Report, you are able to actually see any problems that might be found.
-Because of our comprehensive report, it is no wonder we get so many clients recommending our service to family and acquaintances.
+Our systematic approach to inspecting your property as well as the latest technology in software which includes digital photos in your Report, you are able to actually see any problems that might be found.
+Thanks to our comprehensive report, it is no wonder that we get so many clients recommending our service to family members and friends.

 • Pre Purchase & Pre Sale Reports